 For many years now sunscreens have been tested and rated for their SPF (Sun Protection Factor) value.
 The system used worldwide determines the ratio of the UV radiation dose it takes to cause a barely detectable sunburn on a person treated with a sunscreen product (coverage of 2 mg/cm2) compared to that required for untreated skin.
-For example, if it takes 10 minutes to burn without a sunscreen and 150 minutes to burn with a sunscreen, then the SPF of that sunscreen is 15 (150/10).
+For example, if it takes 10 minutes to burn without sunscreen and 150 minutes to burn with sunscreen, then the SPF of that sunscreen is 15 (150/10).
 However, SPF is mainly the measure of the sunscreen product’s ability to shield against UVB rays.

 The following table compares how the skin receives a sun-burning dose of UVL without sunscreen protection, and with protection from sunscreens with different SPF values.

 * assumes application of 2 mg/cm2.
 In reality, people do not usually apply this amount of sunscreen so the expected sun protection will not be achieved.

 In recent years, due to increasing knowledge about UVA-induced skin damage, there has been much development on methods for determining UVA performance, referred to as the broad spectrum performance of a sunscreen.
 Currently there is no internationally agreed standard for testing and measuring UVA protection, although most countries have moved away from performing the in vivo persistent pigment darkening (PPD) method and now use in vitro PPD methods to determine the UVA Protection Factor.